-How Do I Check If I Qualify?
+How Do I Check If I Qualify For A Trust Deed?

-Fill out our form to see if you qualify.
 We will then contact you and go through a financial statement with you to calculate a repayment figure which you can comfortably afford.
 Once this has been agreed the relevant paperwork will be sent to you which you must sign and return.

 Once the paperwork has been received us, we will begin to process you application, this usually takes six-eight weeks.
-When you first sign the agreement with your Insolvency Practioner, who is an insolvency practitioner you have nominated, will notify the AiB (Accountant in Bankruptcy).
+When you first sign the agreement with your Insolvency Practitioner, who is an insolvency practitioner you have nominated, will notify the AiB (Accountant in Bankruptcy).

 What Happens Next?